ludus-leonis/FreeBeeGee/docs/INSTALL.md

 ### Client

 Any recent HTML5-capable browser should do.
-No IE, sorry.
 Mobile/touch device support is also a bit limited for now.

 ## Basic installation